n8io/fantasydata-api/README.md

   * e.g., 2013REG, 2013PRE, 2013POST, 2013, etc
 * ``` week ```
   * Integer representing a given week
-  * Valid values are 1-21
+  * Valid values are: Preseason 0 to 4, Regular Season 1 to 17, Postseason 1 to 4.
 * ``` team ```
   * The unique abbreviation for a given team
   * e.g., IND, ARI, NO, GB, etc